 CPR: CTC requires certification in adult, infant, and child CPR for all teaching credential programs.
+Online certifications will not be accepted.

 RICA: CTC requires passing the Reading Instruction Competence Assessment (RICA) for the initial issuance of an Education Specialist credential.
 RICA consists of passing one of two components, either a comprehensive examination or a video performance assessment.
 It is recommended that the RICA be taken after completion of the literacy methods course in the credential program.